 Wandering around the old Spanish colonial architecture in San Antonio, Texas feels like a step back in time.
-Then you turn the corner on a summer afternoon and the sizzling temperatures bring you back to present day.
+Then you turn the corner on a summer afternoon and the sizzling temperatures bring you back to the present day.
 The city's rich culture may have been preserved, but the climate is noticeably different.

 San Antonio's Power Grid Challenges & How They Impact You

+If weather patterns have been changing for decades, isn't the grid able to handle these fluctuations?
+After all, it's 2023.
 Texas is unique in that it operates a power grid that is basically disconnected from the rest of the nation.
-This means the Lone Star State's power grid isn't subject to federal regulations, but Texas can't borrow power from neighboring states if its grid fails — as illustrated by the February 2021 deep freeze.
+While the power grid, managed by the Electric Reliability Council of Texas (ERCOT), is less subject to federal regulations, it can't borrow power from neighboring states if its grid fails — as illustrated by Winter Storm Uri.

 Experts describe Texas' competitive energy market as a “crisis-driven market,” where energy providers make money based on scarcity of supply — the sheer opposite of a market focused on reliability.*

-In the spring, record-breaking heat caused six of CPS Energy's power plants to trip offline.
+Last spring, record-breaking heat caused six of CPS Energy's power plants to trip offline.
 Since then, San Antonio's utility, the largest municipal utility in the nation, has periodically asked customers to reduce their consumption to reduce strain on the grid and help prevent a widespread power outage.

 If companies like CPS Energy cannot meet the growing demand on days of triple-digit temps, Texans are left taking matters into their own hands.
 And they're using the same ball of fire that creates a sweaty slumber by mid-August.

-When you commit to solar and energy storage in Texas, not only are you locking in your electricity cost for 25 years, but you're also saving the clean energy your panels produce to use later, like when the grid goes down.*
+When you commit to solar and energy storage in Texas, not only are you locking in your electricity cost for 25 years, but you're also saving the clean energy your panels produce to use later on — in case the grid fails.*

 It's no longer a question of if the power will go out at your home; it's a matter of when.

 As a Texas homeowner, you don't have to settle for unreliable power.
-When you choose solar with a battery for your San Antonio home, you can ensure your energy security.
-By generating, storing and consuming your own power, you can declare your energy independence and keep your electricity flowing, even on the hottest days.
-Then, even when temperatures climb, your stress levels don't have to.
+When you choose solar with a battery, you can improve your energy security.
+By generating, storing and consuming your own power, you can declare your energy independence and keep your electricity flowing, even during a power outage in San Antonio.